Climate change, fire and their implications for species

 The large fuel load that results from fire suppression practices, coupled with climate change-induced drought, means that fires may burn hotter and longer than many forest species can tolerate.
 Under these circumstances, plant species that typically require fire for regeneration can be overburned, effectively sterilizing the forest floor seedbank instead of stimulating it to grow.

 We’re starting to see these impacts as forests are recovering more slowly, and species are recovering differently.
 Extreme fires can pose a risk not only to human health and well-being, but also to wildlife.
-It’s not just a matter of avoiding fire — a deer can run away from a fire, while a salamander cannot — but also the loss of critical habitat, whether it be nesting sites for owls or food for caribou.
-For example, the already endangered caribou, especially subspecies like the woodland caribou, may be in trouble if the lichen they depend on for food can’t recover quickly enough after fire.
-The effects on other species at risk (especially those with long migrations or those that aren’t mobile) may be severe as fires continue to burn hotter and longer, living up to climate change projections.
+It’s not just a matter of avoiding fire — a deer can run away from a fire, while a salamander cannot — but also the loss of critical habitat.
+For example, the threatened caribou, especially subspecies like woodland caribou, may be in trouble if the lichen they depend on for food can’t recover quickly enough after fire.
+The effects on other species at risk (especially those with long migrations or those that aren’t mobile) may be severe as fires continue to burn hotter and longer.

 What can we do?